 Decrease of serum calcium concentration is possible at

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.

-The serum calcium concentration is maintained within 2.2-2.6 mmol / l.
+Our body maintains the serum calcium concentration within 2.2-2.6 mmol / l.
 However, ionised or protein-unbound calcium is slightly less than half of the total calcium.
 Ionised calcium, a physiologically active fraction, participates in many diverse metabolic processes.
 Significant changes in serum protein concentration, essentially albumin, disrupt whole serum calcium level.
-A simple way to correct the results of determining calcium in the blood is to increase the resulting calcium concentration by 0.25 mmol / L while decreasing the serum albumin concentration for every 10 g / L relative to the norm.
+A simple way to correct the results of determining calcium in the blood is to increase the calcium concentration by 0.25 mmol / L while decreasing the serum albumin concentration for every 10 g / L relative to the norm.
 Profound disturbances of calcium protein binding occur under the influence of changes in blood pH: an increase in pH leads to an increase in binding and, consequently, a decrease in the content of ionised calcium.
 This law explains the occurrence of symptoms of hypocalcemia in hyperventilating respiratory alkalosis.

 Do you experience reactions to foods and think an allergy might cause them?
 Do you experience hay fever-type symptoms, the cause of which is unknown to you?
 Allergies can be challenging to pinpoint.
 And it’s almost impossible to deal with an allergy without identifying what is causing the problem.
 This Food Allergy Test is a fast and reliable home-to-laboratory allergy testing service.